SaraHasan224/bsecure-php-sdk/README.md

 ### Manual Installation
-If you do not wish to use Composer, you can download the latest release.
-Then, to use the bindings, include the init.php file.
+To use the bindings, include the init.php file.

 `` require_once('/path/to/bSecure-php/init.php')``